btactic/zsuitecrm/README.md

  - Result Section:
     This section shows SuiteCRM response results.
 By default, zSuitecrm will search the FROM: contact of the email.
-It will show Accounts, Opportunities and Projects as configured (see Configuring zSuitecrm)
+It will show Accounts, Opportunities and Projects as configured (see Configuring zSuitecrm).

- - Contacts Dropbox
+ - Contacts Dropbox:
-    We can request CRM information of other contact in the selected email
+    We can request CRM information of other contact in the selected email.

- - Attachments list
+ - Attachments list:
     If email has any attachment, a list will appear.
-Checked attachments will be also imported into SuiteCRM
+Checked attachments will be also imported into SuiteCRM.

 ## Authors